Follow

 9 Production Cars With The Largest Engines

-First produced in 2005, the legendary French supercar remains one of the most expensive and fastest cars ever.
-It boasts an 8.0-liter W-16 engine with four turbochargers, generating an impressive 987 horsepower and 922 pound-feet of torque.
+First introduced in 2005, the iconic French supercar remains one of the most expensive and fastest cars ever made.
+It is powered by an 8.0-litre W-16 engine with four turbochargers, producing an astonishing 987 horsepower and 922 lb-ft of torque.

 Specifications